 Please download and fill in the first sections of the Variance form.
 These are the “Applicant” and “Manufactured Home Information” sections.
 Then scroll to the end of the form and add your signature and date.

-Once you have completed the above sections, save the PDF and then email it to Technical Safety BC using the email address on the bottom of the form.
+Once you have completed the above sections, save the PDF and then email it to Technical Safety BC.